One of the longest cold-air outbreaks in decades is about to get even colder, with record temps as far south as Florida

 Other areas hit by the storm’s ice are also in for another freeze.

 Atlanta is also likely to only climb into the mid-to-upper 20s on Saturday.
-The forecast high temperature of 27 would be the coldest day in the city since December 2022.
+The forecast high temperature of 29 would be the coldest day in the city since it topped out at 27 degrees in December 2022.

 Longest-lasting cold in decades